Hailey Bieber: Modeling

-During the summer of 2016, Baldwin was photographed and filmed for an UGG footwear campaign, alongside supermodel Rosie Huntington-Whiteley.
-Along with Joan Smalls, Baldwin was also the face of Karl Lagerfeld's limited-edition North American clothing line entitled "Love from Paris".
-Baldwin also appeared in editorials for Glamour Magazine and Italian Vogue.
+During the summer of 2016, Bieber was photographed and filmed for an UGG footwear campaign, alongside supermodel Rosie Huntington-Whiteley.
+Along with Joan Smalls, Bieber was also the face of Karl Lagerfeld's limited-edition North American clothing line entitled "Love from Paris".
+Bieber also appeared in editorials for Glamour Magazine and Italian Vogue.
 In September, she took part in New York Fashion Week, walking for Tommy Hilfiger, Prabal Gurung, Jeremy Scott, Tory Burch and Matty Bovan.
 In London she made a personal appearance at a pre-London Fashion Week party at Stradivarius where she provided social media presence via selfies and tweets.
 She then walked for Julien Macdonald in LFW.
-During Milan Fashion Week Baldwin walked for Dolce & Gabbana and in Paris Fashion Week she walked for Elie Saab.
-Baldwin also appeared in advertising for Prabal Gurung Sport.
-Later that year she featured in campaigns for Guess' holiday collection and Australian label Sass & bide.
-In November 2016, Baldwin was on the cover of the Australian edition of Harper's Bazaar, and featured in a French Elle editorial.
+During Milan Fashion Week Bieber walked for Dolce & Gabbana and in Paris Fashion Week she walked for Elie Saab.
+Bieber also appeared in advertising for Prabal Gurung Sport.
+Later that year she featured in campaigns for Guess' holiday collection and Australian label Sass & Bide.
+In November 2016, Bieber was on the cover of the Australian edition of Harper's Bazaar, and featured in a French Elle editorial.

-In 2017, Baldwin was featured on the cover of Spanish Harper's Bazaar alongside male model Jon Kortajarena and the British edition of Elle.
-Baldwin also appeared in the promotion video for the Fyre Festival.
+In 2017, Bieber was featured on the cover of Spanish Harper's Bazaar alongside male model Jon Kortajarena and the British edition of Elle.
+Bieber also appeared in the promotion video for the Fyre Festival.
 She has since then stated that the money went towards charity.
-Baldwin appeared in the March 2018 issue of US Elle.
-In September 2018, Baldwin became a face of the Power of Good campaign for the Shiseido-owned make-up brand bareMinerals.
+Bieber appeared in the March 2018 issue of US Elle.
+In September 2018, Bieber became a face of the Power of Good campaign for the Shiseido-owned make-up brand bareMinerals.

 Bieber became the face of Levi Jeans in 2019.

+Business and creative direction

+On June 15, 2022, Bieber launched a skincare brand called Rhode, after her middle name.
+In the fiscal year ended March 31, 2025, Rhode achieved $212 million in total sales.

+On May 28, e.l.f. cosmetics announced its acquisition of Rhode for $1 billion.
+The deal consists of a $600 million cash payment, $200 million in shares of e.l.f. stock to Rhode's existing equity holders, and a $200 million earn out that would be payable over three years based on hitting performance goals.
+Bieber will remain with Rhode as its chief creative officer and head of innovation, overseeing creative, product innovation, and marketing.
+She will also act as a strategic beauty advisor to both companies.
+The deal is expected to close later in 2025 subject to regulatory and shareholder approval.